rnb3ds/docs-site/docs/en/httpc/advanced/connection-pool.md

 | AliDNS | `223.5.5.5/resolve` | Optimized for China region |

 :::tip
-When DoH is enabled, DNS resolution results are cached for the `DoHCacheTTL` duration.
+When DoH is enabled, DNS resolution results are cached for `DoHCacheTTL` duration.
 If all DoH providers are unavailable, it falls back to system DNS.
 :::

 ## HTTP/2